SquadFM/Squad-Field-Manual/README.md

 * Hold Fire - Stop firing
 * Hold spawn - if you're dead don't spawn right away.
 Instead, wait for a new spawn to show up.
 Ask you SL where you should spawn.
 * Hooah - Phonetic spelling of the military acronym HUA, which stands for "Heard Understood Acknowledged."
 Originally used by the British in the late 1800's in Afghanistan.
 More recently adopted by the United States Army to indicate an affirmative or a pleased response.
+* Hot - under fire (e.g. landing zone is hot means that enemies are close by)
 * HP - Health Point
 * HMMWV - High-Mobility Multipurpose Wheeled Vehicle (also: Humvee)